 - Believe them

 - Continue to offer unconditional support and love

 - Reassure them that their feelings are normal

 - Give them choices

 Things may feel different, and knowing something so traumatising has happened to your child can be extremely upsetting and difficult to manage.
-With the right support, healing is possible.
+Things might not be the same as they were before, but with the right support, healing is possible.
 Cambridge Rape Crisis offers advocacy, counselling and email and telephone support.

 Whatever you are feeling is ok.
 There is no right or wrong way to respond.
 Be kind to yourself.

 - You may be feeling guilt for not realising sooner, for bringing the abuser into your child’s life or simply for trusting the abuser.
 You have nothing to feel guilty for, abusers will deliberately work gain the trust of everyone around that child, and to cover up what is happening however they can.

 - You may be feeling angry with the abuser, with yourself, or even with your child for not telling you sooner.
 These are all very normal things to feel, but it’s important to remember the only person who has done something wrong is the abuser.
 It can be helpful to talk through these feelings with someone trusted and/or an organisation such as ourselves.